 YouTube Music is YouTube's streaming service.
 DistroKid lets you easily add your music to YouTube Music - just select "YouTube Music" on DistroKid's upload form.
-When you upload to YouTube Music, YouTube will generate a "Topic Channel" for your work.
+When you upload to YouTube Music, your work will then appear on YouTube's main website under what is called a "Topic Channel".

-When you upload your music using DistroKid, you can also upgrade your artist YouTube channel to an "Official Artist Channel".
+When you upload your music using DistroKid, you can also upgrade your personal YouTube channel that you own and operate for your artist project to an "Official Artist Channel".
 You can do this when you upload your next new release, or by going to the Official Artist Channel page in your DistroKid settings.
 Once you have an Official Artist Channel, all of your Topic Channel content will be linked to your own Official Artist Channel.

 If you don't have an Official Artist Channel, your YouTube Music content will still be available on YouTube, through the Topic Channel generated for you.